nickbartram/deep-learning-challenge/Report.md

 ## Summary

 Overall this model performed well.
-75% accuracy is not perfect (1 in 4 will be incorrect) so this would not be acceptable for healthcare.
-However in this case th model could potentially be helpful for Alphabet Soup, at least as an idea of where these applicants stand.
+75% accuracy is not perfect so this would not be acceptable for healthcare.
+However in this case the model could potentially be helpful for Alphabet Soup, at least as an idea of where these applicants stand.

+The final optimized model used the "IS_SUCCESSFUL" column as a target, and all the but "EIN" column as features.
+It grouped infrequent categories in the "APPLICATION_TYPE", "CLASSIFICATION", and "NAME" columns.
+It used `.get_dummies` and casting to convert categorical data to numeric.
+The model used 3 hidden layers, using the "relu" activation function for the first layer, then "sigmoid" for the following two layers.
+It used a bottleneck or funnel-shaped structute, decreasing the number of neurons per hidden layer, to help refine or compress the data representation as it moves through the network.

+A more precise model may include more data.
+34,000 rows of data is large, however for a neural network it might be a little small.
+A larger sample size, or training data, could help the model fit with more preision.
+The model itself could potentially be tweaked further by adding the "EIN" column (similar to how "NAME" was added).
+This could potentially give the training data a little more to work with.

+Some limitations of this optimization could be related to optimizers.
+Only the "adam" optimizer was used here, although its learning rate was tuned.
+Other optimizers could perhaps be used, although "adam" is considered as very good all around optimizer.
+This is why it was used exlusively.
+Other potential optimizers to try could be: Adagrad or RMSprop.

+I think the main reason this model is performing lower is because of the lack of sufficient data.
+After hours of tuning the model, I do not believe a combination of neurons, hidden layers, activation functions, and epochs with significantly improve its performance.
+It is however possible that further tuning could help, it is not out of the question.
+Simply put, if you want more accuracy, provide more training data to help the model learn.